SeldonIO/seldonio.github.com/api-javascript.md

 * [User Action](#actions) : Called from each web page where a user performs an action, e.g. loads the web page on a news site.
 * [User Recommendation](#recommendations) : Called to get recommedations for the current user to display on the page, e.g. to fill a recommendations box on a news web site with articles the user may be interested in reading.
-* [Events](#events) : Called to send to Seldon arbitray event data to be used to build a predictive model
-* [Prediction](#predictive-scoring) : do a real time prediction based on some features

 For details on the overall concepts of users, items and actions see the [Oauth API](api-oauth.html)

-## Self contained JS Library
-Seldon has a self contained drop in library which contains these calls which it will be releasing soon.

 ## User Action <a name="actions"></a>